 Proposed Reform of New York’s Charities and Nonprofits Laws Would Ease Burdens (PDF-960kb)

-Proposed Reform of New York’s Charities and Nonprofits Laws Would Ease Burdens Authors: Jerald A. Jacobs, Dawn K. Crowell
+Proposed Reform of New York’s Charities and Nonprofits Laws Would Ease Burdens Authors: Jerald A. Jacobs, Dawn Crowell Murphy

 On May 14, 2013, New York State Attorney General Schneiderman joined with the New York Senate and Assembly Committee Chairs to propose legislative reforms to New York’s charities and nonprofits laws.
 If the reforms are enacted, they will be the first major reforms in more than 40 years.